briangordon/collections/readme.md

 Name                    | Description
 ----------------------- | -------------
 LockFreeLinkedQueue     | A lock-free doubly-linked queue for highly concurrent applications.
-LockFreeLinkedStack     | A lock-free doubly-linked stack for highly concurrent applications.
+LockFreeLinkedStack     | A lock-free linked stack for highly concurrent applications.
 SynchronizedLinkedQueue | A thread-safe doubly-linked queue which uses fine-grained locking to allow simultaneous enqueues and dequeues.

 License